-27) "Moto" Seat Post Release Lever
+27) "Moto" Seat Post Release Lever (if so equipped)

 The lever releases the seat post from within the seat.
 It is used also to release the post from its receiver on the deck.
 For instructions, refer to "MOTO" SEAT INSTALLA-TION/STOWAGE above.